Slovak koruna

 The Slovak koruna or Slovak crown (slovenská koruna, literally meaning Slovak crown) was the currency of Slovakia between 8 February 1993 and 31 December 2008, and could be used for cash payment until 16 January 2009.
 The ISO 4217 code was SKK and the local abbreviation was Sk.
-The koruna was subdivided into 100 haliers (abbreviated as "hal." or simply "h", singular: halier).
+The koruna was subdivided into 100 halierov (abbreviated as "hal." or simply "h", singular: halier).
 The abbreviation is placed after the numeric value.

 Slovakia switched its currency from the koruna to the euro on 1 January 2009, at a rate of 30.1260 korunas per euro.
 Both currencies could still be used for a two-week transitional period until 16 January 2009.

-In Slovak, the nouns koruna and halier both have two plural forms.
+In Slovak, the nouns koruna and halier both have two plural forms, following standard declension in Slovak.
 "Koruny" and haliere appear after the numbers 2, 3 and 4 and in generic (uncountable) context, with korún and halierov being used after other numbers.
 The latter forms are genitive.